 “Everyone can be a coral champion from home!” —Maddie

 Dalton suggests we look at our actions in the context of a “coral footprint” which closely parallels the concept of a carbon footprint.
-By reducing food and plastic waste, trying more plant based meals, carpooling and biking … “essentially anything to reduce your carbon footprint at the individual level can go really far in protecting coral reef ecosystems.” — Dalton
+By reducing our plastic waste, opting for more plant-based meals, making use of public transportation … “essentially anything to reduce your carbon footprint at the individual level can go really far in protecting coral reef ecosystems!” — Dalton

 You can also check out the Coral City Camera, streaming underwater serenity live for your enjoyment and appreciation— even when far from a coastline!

-To learn more about Rescue a Reef outreach and coral restoration research, check out this video (below), @rescueareef on social media, and the RAR website: www.rescueareef.com.
+To learn more about Rescue a Reef outreach and coral restoration research, check out this video, @rescueareef on social media, and the RAR website: www.rescueareef.com.